Latest update

 mothers die from pregnancy related causes per 100,000 births

-Meanwhile, many children still live in poverty.
+Despite recent progress, many children still live in poverty.
 Rates of infant mortality, income inequality and illiteracy remain extremely high in rural indigenous communities.
-Challenges facing the nation include climate change, sex trafficking and forced labour, abuse and drug addiction.
+Challenges facing the nation include poor sanitation, sex trafficking and forced labour, abuse and drug addiction.

 Yet local churches are working hard to reach the most vulnerable families with the love of Jesus and a hope for their future.